-My friend Monica of Impressions of a Princess managed to convince me to try out the flying trapeze.
+A co-blogger managed to convince me to try out the flying trapeze.
 For some weird reason, I said yes.
 OMIGOSH!
 I said yes.
 This is me before I went up to something that will forever change my life.

 On the way up, I wanted to back down.
 I was thinking, "yeah, this is crazy.
 I don't need to do this." then I switch to "I will overcome my fear and get it over and done with.
 I can do this OH NO CAN I DO THIS?"

 At this point, I just completely focused on the words of the man who was guiding me upstairs.
 This was probably the most vulnerable position I could be in because they could easily push me and I'd be airborne and not be able to do anything about it.